civol/HDLRuby/README.md

 ```

-#### Time behaviors and statements
+#### Time behaviors and time statements
 <a name="time_beh"></a>

-Similarly to the other HDL, HDLRuby::High simulates time using specific
+Similarly to the other HDL, HDLRuby::High provides specific statements that
-statements that advance time.
-However, since such statements are not
+models the advance of time.
+These statements are not synthesizable and are used
-synthesizable, they are only allowed in specific non-synthesizable behavior.
+for simulating the environement of an hardware component.
+For sake of clarity,
-These behavior are declared using the `timed` keyword as follows, and contrary
+such statements are only allowed in explicitly non-synthesizable behavior
-to the default behavior do not have any sensibility list.
+declared using the `timed` keyword as follows.

 ```ruby
 timed do